Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Overview

-We cannot reduce the constraints any further because $\alpha_4$ is positive and $\alpha_5$ is negative.
-This now compiles to the \ocaml function: \begin{ocamllisting} let apply_if w p f x = p x >>= fun b -> if b then f x else return (x |> w) \end{ocamllisting} which still has one remaining coercion parameter, however this is in practice more an exception than a rule.
-The quicksort algorithm compiles without any of the hundreds of additional parameters, as does the standard library of \eff, which contains around 50 of the most frequently used polymorphic functions.
+In general, the order in which we apply the simplifications affects possible future optimisations, however this is in practice more an exception than a rule.
+Our implementation, which chooses coercions in an arbitrary order, compiles the quicksort algorithm without any of the hundreds of additional parameters, and the same holds for the standard library of \eff, which contains around 50 of the most frequently used polymorphic functions (see~Section~\ref{sub:results}).